Lines and role allocation

 Our style is process-driven and rooted in physical theatre.
 This means the children themselves contribute many of the ideas, from the title of the play, through to staging and lines.
 It also means that we use very little in terms of scenery and props, which gives our Drama Clubbers creative scope to use their bodies and physicality to create scenery and props as a group as individually.
 This means that even if a Drama Clubber is not speaking in a scene, there is always a vital role for them on stage – they are not just ‘standing at the back’ waiting to talk.

-Our Leaders are experts at working with children and helping them find ways to remember their lines and if a child is having difficulty, they will always try and help them first and monitor their progress across a number of weeks.
+Our facilitators are experts at working with children and helping them find ways to remember their lines and if a child is having difficulty, they will always try and help them first and monitor their progress across a number of weeks.
 It is also worth noting that Drama Clubbers can often pick up extra lines, if they want them, through showing effort, good behaviour or the absence of other children.

 Whilst we always encourage our Drama Clubbers to reach their potential and push themselves, we also want Drama Club to be fun.
 As such, we will always encourage children to take on some challenging lines and roles.
-Some children, however, do not want a big part and we will respect this wish from the child and our Leaders will work to find where their enthusiasm lies and give them opportunities to do that.
+Some children, however, do not want a big part and we will respect this wish from the child and our facilitators will work to find where their enthusiasm lies and give them opportunities to do that.

-If you are concerned about your child’s role or lines, please talk to your Drama Club Leader or contact the Education Manager on 01865 761393 as soon as you are aware of a problem.
+If you are concerned about your child’s role or lines, please talk to your Drama Club facilitators or contact the Education Manager on 01865 761393 as soon as you are aware of a problem.